ccntrq/web-ccntrq/pages/perl-weekly-challenge.md

 or find an error in my posts or solutions please create an issue in [this repository on GitHub](https://github.com/ccntrq/web-ccntrq) or drop me a [mail](/pages/contact.html)

-**NOTE** Work in progress - not all my submissions have been linked here yet.